-“No one doubts the need to tackle criminal landlords and those who do genuinely makes their tenants’ lives a misery.
-But these landlords are a tiny minority.
-The fact is the vast majority of them provide a valuable service in return for a deserved top-up to their income,” said the firm’s head of residential, Julian Goddard.
+“No one can deny the importance of prosecuting criminal landlords and those who genuinely make their tenants’ lives miserable.”
+However, these landlords constitute a tiny minority.
+“The fact is that the vast majority of them provide a valuable service in exchange for a well-deserved boost to their income,” said Julian Goddard, the firm’s head of residential.